Custom Queries

 Creating a custom query requires a few steps:

-- using the custom query in the method.
+- use the custom query in the method.

-To use custom queries, you need to add them to the customQueries
+To use custom queries, add them to the customQueries object in the integration config file located at apps/storefront-middleware/integrations/magento/config.ts.

-In the example below, we are adding a custom query called customer-custom-query
+In the example below, we add a custom query called customer-custom-query:

 configuration: {